 \paragraph{Blockchain Policy}

-Our findings indicate that policy changes can exert a significant influence on the level of decentralization in blockchain networks, as evidenced by the significant centralization of Bitcoin in response to China's policy change (Figure~\ref{fig_china}, Table~\ref{tb_china}).
-This suggests that policymakers should be cognizant of the potential ripple effects that their decisions could have on the blockchain ecosystem, particularly in areas like decentralization and network security.
-While clear regulatory guidance could facilitate a more stable environment for blockchain-related services, it is important to note that such policies also come with trade-offs that could affect the broader financial ecosystem.
-As an increasing number of financial assets, including securities and government bonds, are being recorded on blockchains, understanding the implications of policy decisions on both the integrity and the decentralization of these platforms becomes increasingly important.
-However, it should be noted that the adoption of blockchain for financial assets is still a subject of ongoing debate and scrutiny.
+Our findings indicate that policy changes can significantly influence blockchain decentralization, as evidenced by the centralization of Bitcoin in response to China's ban (Figure~\ref{fig_china}, Table~\ref{tb_china}).
+Policymakers should be cognizant of the potential ripple effects on the blockchain ecosystem, particularly as an increasing number of financial assets, including securities and government bonds, are being recorded on blockchains \citep{eib2021digitalbond}.
+Understanding the implications of policy decisions on both the integrity and the decentralization of these platforms is increasingly important.